octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 In the Bitcoin mesh network, the rewards make it possible to support up to 50% of bad actors.
 The network is said to be "Byzantin Fault Tolerant" (BFT).
 Probabilistically, Bitcoin's solution is more efficient than the actual strict solution.
 The actual strict solution requires less than one third (1/3) of bad actors.

-// TODO: what do you mean by "the actual strict solution" ?
+//TODO: what do you mean by "the actual strict solution" ?

 The _**M**utual **A**ssured **D**estruction_ (**_MAD_**) property reinforce this BFT solution: